+LL.B.- First Semester

-LL.B.
-Part I - First Semester LL.B.
-Part I - Second Semester LL.B.
-Part II - Third Semester
+LL.B. - Second Semester

+LL.B. - Third Semester

-LL.B.
-Part II - Fourth Semester
+LL.B. - Fourth Semester

-LL.B.
-Part III - Fifth Semester
+LL.B. - Fifth Semester

-LL.B.
-Part III - Six Semester
+LL.B. - Six Semester

-These semester examinations shall be held at Raipur and such other place as the Academic Council or the Executive Council may determine from time to time.
+These semester examinations shall be held at Durg and such other places as the Academic Council or the Executive Council may determine from time to time.

-(2) LL.B.
-First Semester shall be commence from the month of July every year and the Semester examination shall be held in the month of January of the following year.
+- (2) LL.B.
+First Semester shall commence from the month of July every year and the Semester examination shall be held in the month of December of the following year.

-Examination for all the semester shall be held twice a year namely January/February and July/August.

-(3) (a) A candidate who after having passed Bachelors Degree Course Examination in any discipline or any other equivalent examination with at least 45% (40% marks in case of SC/ST candidate) marks in aggregate and has prosecuted a regular Course of Prescribed study for one semester session in the University Department of Law or any College affiliated to the university shall be eligible to appear at the LL.B. - Part I, First Semester examination.
+Examination for all the semester shall be held twice a year namely December/January and May/June. - (3) (a) A candidate who after having passed Bachelors Degree Course Examination in any discipline or any other equivalent examination with at least 45% (40% marks in case of SC/ST candidate and 42% marks in case of OBC) marks in aggregate and has prosecuted a regular Course of Prescribed study for one semester session in the University Department of Law or any College affiliated to the university shall be eligible to appear at the LL.B.
+First Semester examination.